huggingface/llm-vscode/README.md

 ## Phind and WizardCoder

-To test [Phind/Phind-CodeLlama-34B-v2](hf.co/Phind/Phind-CodeLlama-34B-v2) and/or [WizardLM/WizardCoder-Python-34B-V1.0](hf.co/WizardLM/WizardCoder-Python-34B-V1.0) :
+To test [Phind/Phind-CodeLlama-34B-v2](https://hf.co/Phind/Phind-CodeLlama-34B-v2) and/or [WizardLM/WizardCoder-Python-34B-V1.0](https://hf.co/WizardLM/WizardCoder-Python-34B-V1.0) :
-1. Make sure you have the [latest version of this extesion](#installing).
+1. Make sure you have the [latest version of this extension](#installing).
 2. Make sure you have [supplied HF API token](#hf-api-token)
 3. Open Vscode Settings (`cmd+,`) & type: `Hugging Face Code: Config Template`
 4. From the dropdown menu, choose `Phind/Phind-CodeLlama-34B-v2` or `WizardLM/WizardCoder-Python-34B-V1.0`